Snow White with the Red Hair

-Snow White with the Red Hair (赤髪の白雪姫, Akagami no Shirayukihime) is a Japanese shōjo fantasy romance manga series written and illustrated by Sorata Akizuki.
+Snow White with the Red Hair (赤髪の白雪姫, Akagami no Shirayukihime) is a Japanese shōjo fantasy romance manga series written and illustrated by Sorata Akiduki.
 It was originally serialized in Hakusensha's bi-monthly shōjo manga magazine LaLa DX from August 2006 to August 2011, and was moved to the monthly LaLa in October 2011.
-Its chapters have been published and collected in 25 tankōbon volumes as of August 2022.
-An anime adaptation produced by Warner Bros., Hakusensha, Showgate, The Klockworx Co.
-Ltd., Hakuhodo DY Media Partners, Docomo Anime Store, BS Fuji and Bones aired from 2015 to 2016 - the first half aired in Japan from July 6, 2015 to September 21, 2015, and the second half between January 11, 2016 and March 28, 2016.
+Its chapters have been published and collected in 27 tankōbon volumes as of May 2025.
+An anime adaptation produced by Bones aired from 2015 to 2016 - the first half aired in Japan from July 6, 2015, to September 21, 2015, and the second half between January 11, 2016, and March 28, 2016.

 Plot

-Shirayuki is a normal herbalist in the kingdom of Tanbarun with one unique feature: her beautiful red hair which attracts a lot of attention.
+Shirayuki is an herbalist in the kingdom of Tanbarun with one unique feature: her beautiful red hair, which attracts a lot of attention.
 Due to her hair color, Shirayuki was raised to always be careful of showing her hair in new surroundings, tying it up with a red ribbon.
-She grew up to be an independent, young woman.
-When her hair gets her noticed by Prince Raj, who orders her to become his concubine. she refused his orders, and she cuts her hair and leaves it behind.
-She knew he only wanted her for her unique hair color, and she escapes to the neighboring kingdom of Clarines.
-On her way there, she meets and befriends Prince Zen Wistaria and his two aides, Mitsuhide and Kiki.
+She grew up to be an independent young woman.
+The first prince of her kingdom, Prince Raj, learns of her unusual hair color and orders her to become his concubine.
+She refuses his orders, leaving behind her herbalist business and her long red ponytail.

+Just inside the border of the neighboring kingdom of Clarines, she meets and befriends Prince Zen Wistaria and his two aides, Mitsuhide and Kiki.
 When Zen is poisoned by an apple meant for Shirayuki, gifted by Raj, she successfully obtains the antidote and decides to accompany the trio to Clarines.
 Shortly thereafter, Shirayuki passes an exam for a position to train in the palace as a royal court herbalist.
-Shirayuki finds a place in Clarines and works as a court herbalist, and befriends the youngest herbalist, Ryu.
-Prince Raj realizes his feeling towards Shirayuki and starts working hard to become an ideal prince for her.
-Over the course of time, Zen and Shirayuki begin to fall in love with each other and eventually begin a romantic relationship, in spite of opposition due to their difference in social status and the external demands of their professions.
-Later, Shirayuki promises to Zen to wait for him amidst the flowers.
+Shirayuki finds a place in Clarines and works as a court herbalist, befriending the youngest herbalist, Ryu.

+Prince Zen realizes his feeling towards Shirayuki and starts working hard to become a ruler that she could be proud of.
+In spite of external opposition due to their difference in social status and the demands of their professions, Zen and Shirayuki begin to fall in love with each other and eventually begin a romantic relationship.
+Later, Shirayuki promises Zen that she will wait for him.